FilmBiopsy/filmbiopsy.github.io/_posts/2019-05-04-luciferupdate.md

 It collected 2 Cr from Tamilnaadu, while around 2 Cr from Mumbai, Delhi & other North circuits.

 Its UAE collection is around 21 Cr, while rest of GCC region collected 7.3 Crores.
-North America,European region, African region,Srilanka & Asia Pacific region made a collective figure of 8 Crores.
+North America,European region, African region & Asia Pacific region made a collective figure of 8 Crores.

 As of now, Lucifer is biggest ever grosser of Mohanlal's career surpassing Pulimurugan(89 Crore).
 We rate Lucifer 3.5 stars.